 Dogs can eat bananas, but are bananas good for dogs?
 Yes, they are!
 While the nutrients in a banana are actually more beneficial to humans than dogs, according to Jerry Klein, DVM, chief veterinary officer of the American Kennel Club, bananas are a tasty and nutritious treat for our pups.

 Dr. Albert Ahn, DVM, strategic advisor for MYOS Pet in Cedar Knolls, New Jersey, agrees, saying bananas are a healthy treat as part of a complete and balanced diet.
 According to Dr. Ahn, bananas are a great source of the following vitamins and minerals:

 “Potassium is important for your dog’s heart, kidneys, muscles and digestion,” explains Dr. Ahn.
 “Magnesium is a critical player in energy metabolism.
 Bananas are also high in fiber, which is a necessary component in your dog’s diet and can help to maintain proper digestion and a healthy digestive tract.”

 How to Feed Bananas to Dogs

 Before introducing any new food into your dog’s diet, always check with your veterinarian first.
 While in most cases dogs can eat bananas, bananas are high in sugar, and some dogs may have sugar limits, such as rapidly growing puppies, diabetic dogs or obese pups.

 “Your veterinarian can help answer those questions properly for your individual dog,” Dr. Klein says.

-Dogs and bananas are such a match made in heaven that you’ll find a lot of treats with banana mixed in.
-There are also dog food toppers with bananas that you can add on top of your dog's regular diet to boost nutrition.
+Another way to feed your dog bananas is through dog food toppers with bananas that you can add on top of your dog's regular diet to boost nutrition.